 Although Swiss chard is cheap, nutritious, widely available and easy to prepare, it’s a bit intimidating for a lot of people, as it was for me for many years.
 But when I shifted my attention from the nightshades food shelves in the grocery stores to the rest of the produce ten months ago, I started to experiment with cooking all those huge green leaves and now I can’t understand how I ignored them for so long.
+This Swiss chard side dish is nutritious and tasty.

-As Dr. Gundry says, the bitter the better
+Swiss chard side dish – As Dr. Gundry says, the bitter the better

-I will not talk about nutritional values of Swiss chard here, because that kind of info is easy to find online, but believe me, this leaves are packed.
+I will not talk about the nutritional values of Swiss chard here, because that kind of info is easy to find online, but believe me, these leaves are packed.
 And super delicious, when prepared in a simple way.
 Sometimes we tend to complicate things too much in the kitchen, but some of the best dishes are the ones when one single ingredient shines through to remind us how tasty the simple food is.
 You can use both green and rainbow Swiss for this recipe.
 How beautiful is this?

 How To Make a Perfect Swiss Chard Side Dish